-So look at your own mind, and try to see in your own mind this feeling of grasping and needing something for yourself.
+So look at your own mind and try to see this feeling of grasping and needing something for yourself.
 Does this thought in your mind feel like emptiness?
 Does it feel like the Buddha realms?
 Does it feel like everything in the universe is included in these thoughts?
 No, it doesn’t feel like that at all!
 It feels very small and very confining, full of anxiety, full of unhappiness.
 There is nothing in that thought or in that kind of mind that you could call “the thought of enlightenment.”
 So you can observe in your own mind and see that that’s true.

 From ancient times, great sages have realized the truth.
 Many of them lived ordinary lives just like you and me, without being distorted by this grasping and needing self advantage all the time.
 Because of this, even in the midst of ordinary life, they could be free.

 The thought of enlightenment is the mind that sees into impermanence.
 That is the most important thing.
 This is completely different from the ordinary mind of confused people.
-All the lofty thoughts about “empty” and “Buddha realms” and “everything included” all has its place.
+All the lofty thoughts about “empty” and “Buddha realms” and “everything included” all have their place.
 You can enjoy all of those profound things some day, but first you have to have the thought of enlightenment.
 First, you have to feel in your heart the truth of impermanence.
 You have to see through your grasping and your clinging to self advantage.

 Even though it doesn’t go away [because it doesn’t go away until you are really a buddha], now you understand what it is, and you are no longer committing yourself to it.